 At Varndean School we are committed to ensuring that all students fulfil their potential.
 We are proud to offer a broad and balanced curriculum that stretches and challenges young people.
-We are proud to offer a range of extra-curricular clubs that provide students with opportunities to explore, create and probe different areas of education.
-In turn, developing passionate, enthusiastic learners which helps students at Varndean school to excel in and beyond the curriculum.
+We offer a range of extra-curricular clubs that provide students with opportunities to explore, create and probe different areas of education.
+In turn, this helps develope passionate, enthusiastic learners which helps students at Varndean school to excel in and beyond the curriculum.

 The Brilliant Club

 As well as the many internal extra-curricular activities on offer at Varndean School, we are partnered with ‘The Brilliant Club’ which is an external award winning non-profit organisation that exists to widen access to top universities for outstanding students.
 The Brilliant Club runs in Years 8, 9 and 10 for Able and Talented students focusing on STEM subjects (Science, Technology, Engineering and Maths).

 At Varndean School we provide a curriculum that allows the talents and skills of students to be nourished.
 With this in mind, Year 7 have an exciting curriculum called 'Specialist Schools.'
 Specialist Schools is a time for students to opt into a specialist curriculum of their choice once a week.
 There are four specialist schools; School of Leadership, School of Discovery, School of Creativity and School of Expression.
 This is a unique opportunity for students at Varndean School which allows them the freedom and resources to enhance their giftedness.